 Josh Bocanegra, CEO of PersonaBots, once said that chatbots are a good way to get people excited about a franchise.
 This is 100% right.
 People are getting so enthusiastic when they feel that they create a personal and direct relationship with a celebrity or a persona.

 The following examples demonstrate how cool branded bots can be in this industry!

 50 shades of Grey

-The Christian Grey chatbot must be one of the most iconic bots.
-When it first launched, it created such a buzz around the movie, the persona and so many articles were devoted to praise the marketing team of the “50 shades of Grey”.
+The Christian Grey messenger chatbot has to be one of the most iconic bots.
+When it first launched, it created such a buzz around the movie the very persona of the messenger chatbot as well.
+As a result, it gained massive exposure, and many articles were devoted to praising the marketing team of the “50 shades of Grey”.

 Fans of the books and the movies went absolutely crazy.
 This was their chance to talk to Christian, get into a relationship with him, a marriage even!
 Your conversations with “Christian” will be entertaining and, honestly, feel weirdly realistic.

 During the conversation and the flirting, ‘Christian’ would ask you the following: